robrich/gulp-if/README.md

     .pipe(gulp.dest('./dist/'));
 });
 ```
-Only uglify the content if the condition is true
+Only uglify the content if the condition is true, but send all the files to the dist folder

 2: Ternary filter